 1/4 tsp Stevia glycerite (1 mL)

 Preheat oven to 350°F (180°C).
-In medium-sized bowl, sift together coconut flour, erythritol, cocoa, if using, baking soda and salt.
-In small bowl, beat eggs and stir in coconut oil, OR butter, vanilla extract and Stevia glycerite.
+In a medium-sized bowl, sift together coconut flour, erythritol, cocoa, if using, baking soda,4, and salt.
+In a small bowl, beat eggs and stir in coconut oil, OR butter, vanilla extract, and Stevia glycerite.

 Filling: While the cupcakes are baking, whip the heavy cream and add a few drops of Stevia glycerite to sweeten.
 Once the cakes are cooled and cut, fill the middle with 2 tbsp (30 mL) of sweet whipping cream.
 Put two halves together (like a sandwich) and freeze for at least 2 hours.

-Frosting: In medium bowl, mix cream cheese, vanilla almond milk and Stevia glycerite and sweeten to taste (warm frosting will work better for dipping – microwave briefly).
+Frosting: In a medium bowl, mix cream cheese, vanilla almond milk, and Stevia glycerite and sweeten to taste (warm frosting will work better for dipping – microwave briefly).
 Dip the frozen cakes in the warm frosting to completely cover the cakes.
-Place back in freezer until set.
+Place back in the freezer until set.

 Chocolate Stripes: Place granulated erythritol in a food processor or coffee grinder and blend until finely powdered.
-In double boiler or microwave safe bowl, place chopped chocolate and almond milk.
+In a double boiler or microwave-safe bowl, place chopped chocolate and almond milk.
 Heat and stir until smooth.
-Mix in powdered erythritol, vanilla extract and Stevia glycerite until smooth.
+Mix in powdered erythritol, vanilla extract, and Stevia glycerite until smooth.
 Use to make stripes on the cakes (use a teaspoon to gently drizzle over each cake).
 Makes 10 servings.